bbc/peaks.js/README.md

 after changing the width or height of the container HTML element.

 If the zoom level has been set to a number of seconds or `'auto'`, the waveform will be automatically rescaled to fit the container width.
+As this can take a long time, particularly for long waveforms, we recommend using a debounce function (such as lodash's [_.debounce()](https://lodash.com/docs/#debounce)) when changing the container's width.

 ```js
 const container = document.getElementById('zoomview-container');